 - 1. Measure and mark off an area of land approx. 30 cm x 30 cm. - 2.
 Gently sort through the leaf litter, and collect any creatures you find there.

-Record your findings in the chart given. - 3.
-Dig the soil to a depth of 4-6 cm. observe and record the presence of roots.
+Record your findings in the chart given.

+- 3. Dig the soil to a depth of 4-6 cm. observe and record the presence of roots.
 Are there any? - 4.
 Take out the soil and spread the soil onto a sheet of newspaper. - 5.
 Carefully sort the soil, watch closely for small living things with a hand lens.
 Watch for worms and other animals.
 You may also find other signs of animal life such as burrows or eggs of insects which may be single or in masses.
-Count the different kinds (write in section: other creatures I found)
+Count the different kinds (write in section: other creatures I found).
 You may take the help of the given picture for your study.

-Which area has a maximum of animal life?

-- Does the amount of animal life and the burrows the animals make have any relation to the condition of the soil? - "Soil is a good habitat".
+- Which area has a maximum of animal life? - Does the amount of animal life and the burrows the animals make have any relation to the condition of the soil? - "Soil is a good habitat".
 Explain the statement.

-Soil is a good habitat.
-We depend on it for agricultural and construction purposes, making utensils, toys etc. We have already learnt that plants depend on soil for nutrients like mineral salts and water from the soil in the chapter "Nutrition in Plants."
+Soil is a good habitat for animals like earthworms.
+Mention some more organisms live in soil.
+We have already learnt that plants depend on soil for nutrients like mineral salts and water from the soil in the chapter "Nutrition in Plants."